particle-iot/docs/src/content/datasheets/p1-datasheet.md

 | BTCX_STATUS | 56 | I | Coexistence signal: Bluetooth priority status and TX/RX direction |
 | BTCX_TXCONF | 58 | O | Output giving Bluetooth permission to TX |
 ￼
-When these pads are programmed to be used as a Bluetooth coexistence interface, they're set as high impedance on power up and reset.
+When these pins are programmed to be used as a Bluetooth coexistence interface, they're set as high impedance on power up and reset.
 Alternatively, they can be individually programmed to be used as GPIOs through software control.
 They can also be programmed to have an internal pull-up or pull-down resistor.

 ## Pin and button definition